Testato/TeraTerm/TTXSamples/trunk/TTXttyrec/ReadMe.txt

 Bug:
   * Not support the serial connection.
   * A user can only record.
-Can not replay the recording data by using TeraTerm.
+Can not replay the recording data by using Tera Term.

 ToDo:
   * Support for the serial connection.